Katong: History

-Katong developed from a weekend seaside retreat into a home for the wealthy, who built their main residence away from the hustle and bustle of town-life in the form of ornate and immense colonial seaside bungalows.
-Katong then took the form of a wealthy suburb.
-Large colonial, Chinese and Peranakan bungalows were built along Meyer Road and Mountbatten Road from Katong Park to Tanjong Katong.
-By 1928 Katong had grown to the extent that the Inspector-General of Police H. Fairburn remarked: "The development of the area from Katong to Joo Chiat, which has been so rapid in the past two years, promises to continue, and from every point of view one sees the necessity of providing for a sub-divisional station in the suburb.
+Katong developed from a weekend seaside retreat into a home for the wealthy, who built immense colonial seaside bungalows away from the hustle and bustle of town life.
+The wealthy suburb stretched along Meyer Road and Mountbatten Road from Katong Park to Tanjong Katong.
+By 1928 Katong had grown to the extent that the Inspector-General of the Singapore Police Force H. Fairburn remarked: "The development of the area from Katong to Joo Chiat, which has been so rapid in the past two years, promises to continue, and from every point of view one sees the necessity of providing for a sub-divisional station in the suburb.
 The suburb at present possess no police station."
-From then on Katong encroached into Joo Chiat area from Tanjong Katong to Telok Kurau Road.
-East Coast Road (now divided into East Coast Road and Upper East Coast Road) have many upper-class family homes.